Semi-Toned: 2017–18: Music video releases and Sing: Ultimate A Cappella

 Shortly after winning The Choir: Gareth's Best in Britain in December 2016 Semi-Toned released their second music video, a charity fundraiser version of their Christmas Medley entitled 'A Very Semi-Toned Christmas', in support of the Order of Malta Volunteers.
 In January 2017 they released a third video, their cover of Beyoncé's '7/11' which was a track on their 2016 EP 'Sing Theory'.
 After this they toured the US for a third time with their show of the same name, travelling across the Midwest and Western States, culminating in Richmond, KY.

 During the summer of 2017, Semi-Toned were invited to take part in the recording of a new Sky One television show, entitled Sing: Ultimate A Cappella, hosted by Cat Deeley.
 Filming took place throughout the summer, with the first episode airing on 6 October 2017.
 Semi-Toned came top of their heat, narrowly beating rival group Elle & The Pocket Belles with their performance of 'The Chain' by Fleetwood Mac to qualify for a place in the final episode.
 The final aired on 10 November 2017, in which Semi-Toned performed 'Careless Whisper' by George Michael and 'Don't Stop Me Now' by Queen.
 After their second performance, they were eliminated from the competition.

 Semi-Toned released another Christmas music video in December 2018; their cover of Wizzard's "I Wish It Could Be Christmas Everyday".

 2020–2021: Semi-Toned during a pandemic

-After the music industry was significantly hit as a result of the COVID-19 pandemic, music gigs and performances were cancelled all across the UK.
+After the music industry was significantly hit as a result of the COVID-19 pandemic, music gigs and performances were cancelled all across the UK forcing Semi-Toned to cancel their fourth U.S. tour.
 This has led to an increase in the use of social media to promote and share performers' musical abilities from the safety of their own homes.
 Semi-Toned have followed suit by posting music videos on their own social medias of Instagram, Facebook and YouTube to maintain interest in their group.
-The A Capella group have been able to perform in online music festivals and gigs to promote their work.
+The A Cappella group have been able to perform in online music festivals and gigs to promote their work.

+2022–2024: Semi-Toned after the pandemic

+In March 2022, Semi-Toned placed second in the ICCA Semi-Finals in London scoring one of the highest Semi-Finals scores in ICCA history.